bubu93200/MIT/README.md

 # MIT

-At the orgine this programme was created by
+At the origine this programme was created by
 //=============================================================================
 //  Midi Instrument Training plugin for MuseScore
 //  Copyright (C) 2014 Jean-Baptiste Delisle